-Well-constructed and durable.
+Well constructed and durable.
 Steady and stable.
-Tracks in a straight line, even when paddling heavily.
+Tracks in a straight line, even when paddling hard.
 Lightweight.

 The seat is a little on the narrow side, and you may want to upgrade it with better cushioning.

 Very compact.
 Comes with a wide array of extras: paddle, plugs, storage inserts, and rod holders.
 Stable and easy to maneuver.
 Easy to get in and out of the water.

 Some buyers found this kayak to be a little too small.
-Seat is on the hard/uncomfortable side.
+Seat is on the hard and uncomfortable side.

 Easy to paddle and tracks well on the water.
 Users sit lower than in other sit-on-tops, giving this model great stability.
 Lightweight and decently priced.

 The seat has minimal padding and could offer more support.
-Lacks scupper/drainage holes in the bottom.
+Lacks scupper or drainage holes in the bottom.

 Whether you go on long kayaking adventures or you merely want a simple vessel for a bit of fun on the water, a sit-on-top kayak will serve you well.

 But not all sit-on-top kayaks are the same.
 Some are designed for serious touring, and others are better suited for light recreational outings, and you don’t want to use the wrong one.
 Choosing the best sit-on-top kayak to fit your needs can be challenging, especially if you're a first-time buyer and not well versed in all things kayak.

 We at BestReviews can help take the confusion out of shopping.
 We’ve done the research so you don't have to.
 Below you'll find our full shopping guide to sit-on-top kayaks, which will tell you all you need to know to find the right one for you.
 When you're ready to buy, scroll up to the product list to see our top five sit-on-top kayaks.